Fifty Three Matrix Factorizations: A systematic approach: Matrix factorizations of indefinite orthogonal/unitary matrices

-Essentially, the factorization is a breakdown of the signature (more precisely the signature of the bilinear form) $(p, q)$ of the indefinite metric into the smaller indefinite spaces with signatures $(p_1, q_1)$ and $(p_2, q_2)$.
+Essentially, the factorization $\fact{19}$ is a breakdown of the signature (more precisely the signature of the corresponding sesquilinear form) $(p, q)$ of the indefinite metric into smaller indefinite metrics with signatures $(p_1, q_1)$ and $(p_2, q_2)$.
 The complex and quaternionic versions of $\fact{19}$ is similar, as follows.